 A note about in camera composition: there are many times when concert photographers get put into a position where perfect composition really just isn’t possible.
 A moment like this one typically doesn’t last more than a couple seconds – hardly long enough to move far enough away to get the mic entirely out of the shot (and that’s assuming no one else is standing on either side of you!).
 When I’m stuck in those situations, I do my best to just get the microphone positioned off the face and away from the body, putting it in a place I can easily edit out later.

 In the layers panel, you’ll see your photo has automatically been given them name Background.
 Right click on it and select Duplicate Layer.

 The below window is going to pop up and ask you what to name your new layer As.
 I simply gave mine the title of “Mic Removal” to keep it clear which layer to work on.

 Technically, the duplication step isn’t necessary – but I highly recommend making a habit out of it.
-Instead of making changes directly on your photo, this will put the edits on a separate layer that you can simply delete or turn off if something gets messed up beyond repair.
+Instead of making changes directly on your concert photos, this will put the edit on a separate layer that you can simply delete or turn off if something gets messed up beyond repair.

 3. Select the Spot Healing Brush tool (shortcut: J).

 If you hover over the icon for this tool in the Toolbar, you’ll see a little preview for how this magic works.